Robinlovelace/cycle-hire-inclusive/README.md

 </div>

-European cities pioneered shared cycle mobility, with schemes in cities such as Amsterdam (The Netherlands) and Renne (France) demonstrating the concept’s feasibility (DiDonato, Herbert, and Vachhani 2002), and the number of European schemes has continued to grow.
+European cities pioneered shared cycle mobility, with schemes in cities such as Amsterdam (The Netherlands) and Rennes (France) demonstrating the concept’s feasibility (DiDonato, Herbert, and Vachhani 2002), and the number of European schemes has continued to grow.
 Asia saw very rapid uptake of sharing schemes from 2010.
 Seven of the top ten largest schemes by number of docking stations and number of bicycle have been launched in Chinese cities between 2008 and 2011 (see Figure
 @ref(fig:global-stations-cycles)).
 North and South America have seen substantial interest in docked cycle hire schemes, although on a smaller scale than those in Europe and Asia, and a handful of cycle hire schemes have been launched in Australia.
-Within this global overview, the London BSS is an important player, ranking 8th in the top schemes by number of docking stations and launching relatively early in 2010.
+Within this global overview, the London BSS is an important player, ranking eighth in the top schemes by number of docking stations and launching relatively early in 2010.

 <div class="figure" style="text-align: center">